neeraj-a2912/java-programming/Trie/Trie.md

 * **Efficient insertion:** Inserts words into the Trie with a time complexity of O(length of word).
 * **Fast search:** Searches for the existence of a word in the Trie with a time complexity of O(length of word).
-* **Prefix search:** Checks if a given prefix matches the beginning of any word stored in the Trie, also with a time complexity of O(length of prefix).

 **Usage:**